Jigsaw (Saw character): Saw

+Saw II

 In Saw II, John leaves a clue to his location at the scene of a game.
-When the police apprehend him, John places Detective Eric Matthews in a test of his own, revealing Eric's son Daniel is trapped in a house filled with a deadly nerve gas, along with several people who, although far from innocent, had previously been framed by Eric for crimes they did not commit.
-John offers Eric to let his son survive if the detective simply talks to him for two hours until the game is complete.
-Eric eventually loses patience, and after assaulting John, he forces him to lead him to the house at gunpoint.
-It is later revealed that the events in the house took place before they found John, and his son was locked in a safe the whole time.
-Upon their arrival, John is rescued by Amanda Young (previously introduced in Saw) who, having survived her trap, sees John not only as a savior, but as a mentor and father figure.
+When the police apprehend him, John reveals to Detective Eric Matthews that Eric's son Daniel is trapped in a house filled with deadly nerve gas, along with several people who were framed by Eric for crimes they did not commit.
+John tells Eric that he will let Daniel survive if Eric talks to him until the game is complete.
+Eric eventually loses patience, assaults John, and forces John to lead him to the house at gunpoint.
+It is later revealed that the test in the house took place before John and Eric ever made contact, and Daniel was locked in a safe for the entirety of their conversation.
+Upon their arrival, John is rescued by Amanda Young, a survivor of an earlier Jigsaw test who has come to see John as a father figure and mentor.